 Remember, your primary care physician does not need to give you a referral to other health care providers that are in the UnitedHealthcare Community Plan of California network.
 Also, when visiting any provider, be sure to identify yourself as a member and present your UnitedHealthcare ID card and BIC (benefits identification card).

-Search for a Provider in our network of health care providers for specialists, hospitals, urgent cares, and more or download the directory for Sacramento County (PDF 822.33 KB) or for San Diego County (PDF 1,009.46 KB).
+Search for a Provider in our network of health care providers for specialists, hospitals, urgent cares, and more or download the directory for San Diego County (PDF 1.29 MB).

 The Choice is Yours